 I don’t do anything remotely cute with lunch food stuffs.
 So you don’t have to worry that there will be anything so fancy here that it will make your eyes roll back in your head while you fall to the sofa with a sleeve of Oreos saying, “Oh, puleeeeeeze!
 I barely have time to take a shower.”

-I don’t make animals out of sandwiches.
-I don’t make emojis out of pancakes.
-I don’t make it look like extinct reptiles are eating their healthy lunch in order to entice my kids to eat theirs.
+I am not the mom who makes animals out of sandwiches.
+No emojis out of pancakes.
+I at my house; and I don’t make it look like extinct reptiles are eating their healthy lunch in order to entice my kids to eat theirs.

 Don’t get me wrong, I’m not knocking the moms who do.
 I just don’t have a nervous system that can handle that kind of daily pressure or rejection when it doesn’t get eaten.